Joelius300/dviz_hslu/REPORT.md

 ## Target audience

 The target audience is my family with my dad being the most important stakeholder as he manages the heating unit the most. \
-To determine the needs of this user, I had a meeting with him, and we discussed the current workflows and how decisions are made with the tools he has available at the moment.
+To determine the needs of this user, I had a meeting with him where we discussed the current workflows and how decisions are made with the tools he has available at the moment.

 ### Persona